call518/OpenStack-on-Kubernetes/README.md

 ### Env.

-> (Note) I'm now testing/developing with 6 VMs on VirtualBox Env.
+> (Note) We are now testing/developing with 6 VMs on VirtualBox Env.
 If u want, any env is possible. (eg. physical machines)

 #### Spec. of each VM